ilmonteux/composite_LQ_UFO/README.md

 For completeness, we also list each process below.

 #### Leptoquark production and decay
-The simplest process is leptoquark pair-production, followed by decays.
-One can either write the whole process in Madgraph, or only produce the leptoquarks and let Pythia handle the decays (the latter is considerably faster, especially with the many final states present).
-For Pythia to know how to decay the new particles, we use `compute_widths` in Madgraph to calculate **all** the branching ratios.
-**NB** There's a bug/feature in `compute_widths` where it does not write partial widths of a colored particle if the width is less than the QCD scale, which can happen for some of the default parameters used.
-[See below for correcting this behavior in Madgraph]
-(#madgraph-warning:-"width-of-colored-particle-lower-than-qcd-scale")

 <img align="right" src="figs/diagram_s1_ccctau.png" width=200>
 The following will produce the leptoquark $S_1$, and prepare the decay chain with c-tau, as depicted.